Kuroi-Yuki/earthquake-monitoring-using-NodeRED/index.md

 ## 3 Securing Web API

 While you do not have to secure your web service, it is good practice to do so.
-I strongly encourage you to secure your Web API.
+I strongly encourage you to secure your Web APIs.

 1. Go back to your application **Overview** page, scroll to the end of the page to find **Continuous delivery** section.
 1. Click on **View toolchain**